DHUspeech/GFCC-feature/README.md

 Objective
 --------------------------------------------
 Literature shows that graph signal processing (GSP) shows a better correlation between speech samples and explore more hidden information from speech than the traditional digital signal processing methods.
-With this motivation, we propose a novel feature based on GSP, namely, graph frequency cepstral coefficient
+With this motivation, we propose a novel feature based on GSP, namely, graph frequency cepstral coefficient
 (GFCC) to detect playback speech.

 Basic Algorithm